pratikthanki/FourthDown/README.md

 Game schedule data going back to 1999 from [Lee Sharpe](https://twitter.com/LeeSharpeNFL).

+## Feedback

 You can reach out to me on [Twitter](https://twitter.com/pratikthanki) with any feedback or questions.
 I also write about all things CS on my [blog](http://pratikthanki.github.io/).

-## Feedback

-Should you have any thoughts, questions, bugs or suggestions!
-You can raise an [Issue]() with details and I will aim to fix or expand capabilities!
+Should you have any thoughts, questions, bugs or suggestions on the Fourth Down API you can also raise an [Issue]() with details and I will aim to fix or expand capabilities!

 Thanks and I hope this can be of use to you!